jmlwhittington/Stovokor-A-Minecraft-Modpack/README.md

-# Stovokor-A-Minecraft-Modpack
-A 1.12.2 Minecraft modpack, currently being constructed.
-Config files (for version control) and a wiki will be hosted here.
+# Stovokor: A Minecraft Modpack